-Reviewing of water use authorisations is a major undertaking that has commenced under the direction of the DWAF Regional Office, Polokwane.
+Reviewing of water use authorisations is a major undertaking that has commenced under the direction of the DWA Regional Office, Polokwane.
 The licencing processes include validation and verification of present lawful uses, implementation of the Reserve, implementation of planning for the GLeWaP and attention to the relevant policies consistent with the National Water Act, Act 36 of 1998.
 A number of factors specifically relevant to the GLeWaP such as the accommodation of emerging, resource-poor farmers and the replacement of productive citrus orchards (and other irrigated crops) affected by the proposed new dam, have important policy implications.
 Policy proposals are being formulated for approval to enable the GLeWaP to be implemented as planned.

-Impacts as a result of the presence of construction workers are more likely to be intensified along the bulk water supply pipelines, the pump stations, and the borrow pits, because of the proximity to local communities, and the fact that these activities will happen away from the dam wall construction site with all the necessary infrastructure and services such as water, and a construction camp.
+Impacts as a result of the presence of construction workers are more likely to be intensified along the bulk water supply pipelines, the pump stations, and the borrow pits.
+This is because of the proximity of these activities to local communities and the fact that these activities will happen away from the dam wall construction site where the infrastructure and services such as water, sanitation and a construction camp are available.